|

 "I thought it would be wise if you knew, lad, before you

-meet up with him.
-So that you can be prepared with a bit of tact"
+meet up with him, so you can be prepared with a bit of tact"

 "Oh no, Gimli!" said Eowyn, angrily.
 "Thank you

 for warning us, but no!
-I will deal with Eomer!
-Just let
+I shall deal with Eomer!

-he said, "you are wise beyond your years."
-And he ducked,
+he said.
+"You are wise beyond your years."

 Legolas and Eowyn were admitted to Eomers apartment by

-He was standing in the middle of the sitting room, giving orders
+Eomer was standing in the middle of the main chamber, giving

-to his acting Captain of the Guard, whilst a nervous tailor tried
+orders to his Captain of the Guard, whilst a nervous tailor was

-and Eowyn were pleased to recognise Captain Eofred, the messenger
+a moment.
+Legolas and Eowyn were pleased to recognise Captain

-who had visited Eryn Carantaur, and both discreetly nodded to
+Eofred, the messenger who had visited Eryn Carantaur, and both

-at the cuffs of his surcoat and complaining that the collar was
+at his cuffs and complaining that his collar was too tight.
+"Why

-too tight.
-"Why can I not wear my gold coat for the
+can I not wear my gold coat for the Naming Ceremony?"

 "Because Elfwine is your heir," she called back.